 - Pushchairs and paths.
-Most of the hard surfaces around the side are hand standing with a layer of loose gravel/stone chips on top, which will be fine and easy for your pushchair.
+Most of the hard surfaces around the side are hand standing with a layer of loose gravel/stone chips on top, which will be easy for your pushchair.
 There are some paths which are completely gravel/pebble so they may be tricker, and the path to the church is earth with woodchip on top which varies a lot depending on the time of year.

 - Toilets are located just past the rear entrance to the shop, opposite the (Pebble Court) entrance to the house.This includes a wheelchair accessible toilet and baby changing facilities.

 - Baby changing facilities are in the outer area of the ladies/accessible toilets and are available to all.

 - The Stables tea-room has high-chairs and facilities for heating baby food.